Tier-1 Dynamical Realization: The Coupled Dirac–Λ System

 The coefficients α0\alpha_0 (cosmological constant), α2\alpha_2 (Einstein–Hilbert), and α4\alpha_4 (Yang–Mills) are determined by the fixed cutoff moments and trace normalization.
 This is the standard Chamseddine–Connes result.
 Higher-curvature terms (R2R^2, RμνRμνR_{\mu\nu}R^{\mu\nu}, Gauss–Bonnet) appear at the next order.

 What the spectral action alone does not do is fix the Yukawa couplings, determine particle masses, or exclude the strong CP angle.
-Those require the Λ\Lambda-channel coupling equations (E4)–(E8).
+Those require the Λ\Lambda-channel coupling equations (E4)–(E8) and the E9** normalization bridge.

 This is the structural result that separates the Tier-1 system from every other unification candidate.
 It deserves a careful statement.